wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/cloud-advantage.md

 A common mistake in user adoption programs is to tout the benefits of moving to the cloud from the perspective of the organization or its IT department.
 These are not motivating factors for most employees.
 Employees are paid to drive results in a particular discipline and so we must share with them how changes like the implementation of Microsoft Teams or other collaboration and communication solutions will benefit them.

 First and foremost, we can reduce their interaction with IT.
 Properly governed Microsoft Teams and other Microsoft 365 workloads can support a self-service mode.
 This allows employees to create project teams on-demand and when they need them.
-This reduction of friction with IT and IT services is a capability that will allow you to deliver a more secure environment for your company data by reducing your employee’s reliance on consumer and shadow software.
+This reduction of friction with IT and IT services is a capability that will allow you to deliver a more secure environment for your company data by reducing your employee's reliance on consumer and shadow software.

 |![Activity icon](../media/activity.png) Activity|
 |-|